 - WordPress Security Best Practices for Restaurant Websites

 2.1.
-Keep WordPress and Plugins Updated
+Keep WordPress, Themes and Plugins Updated

 2.2.
 Use Strong Passwords and User Permissions

 2.3.
-Choose a Secure Hosting Provider
+Choose Secure WordPress Hosting

 2.4.
-Regularly Backup Your Restaurant Website
+Back Up Your Restaurant Website Regularly

 2.5.
 Implement Two-Factor Authentication